 In the ebook version of Pieces of Hate I picked up we now switch to Gabriel’s point of view—something I’m damned excited about.
 Gabriel boards a privateer to cross the ocean to Port Royal.
 Word is Temple might be there.
 He’s just got to survive the voyage, first.

 A pretty fun read full of menacing pirates, dangerous words, haunting memories of happiness corrupted, and bloody action.
-I don’t want to spoil the book, but by the end I knew what was going to happen and it was a bit meh to wrap up an awesome journey.
+I don’t want to spoil the novella, but by the end I knew what was going to happen and it was a bit meh to wrap up an awesome journey.

 Dead Man Walking

 Ray and his power-Armoured fireteam approach a town to get information on settlements trying to cut themselves off from the Union.
 But it’s not the locals Ray has to be worried about.

 This excellent SF short story is fast paced and engaging.
 The camaraderie in the fire team is built as quickly as the desolateness of the setting and the bleakness of soldiering life as a conquering settler.
 The twist at the end is fun, wrapping up the story in a satisfying manner while leaving room for plenty more.

 Check out Dead Man Walking for free over at Abyss & Apex.

 by Sarah Gailey